PUBLISHED IN THE HERALD DECEMBER 27

 Her haunting, otherworldly chamber-pop songs and instrumentals are beautifully wrought, her singing almost literally angelic.
 Shivers all up and down the spine.

-Lykke Li was another Scandinavian woman who reshaped pop into fascinating forms, while – turning the volume up – Wolf Alice reminded me how exciting rock can be with their unique blend of grunge, power-pop and even a little folk.
+Lykke Li was another Scandinavian woman who reshaped rock and pop into fascinating forms, as did Anna Calvi, St Vincent and Feist.
+Meanwhile, turning the volume up, Wolf Alice reminded me how exciting rock can be with their unique blend of grunge, power-pop and even a little folk.